nandorojo/expo-next-react-navigation/README.md

   // 👇or this👇
   // 'profile' path overrides 'user' on web, so it uses the pages/profile.js file
-  // shows up as yourdomain.com/@chris
+  // even though it navigates to yourdomain.com/profile?id=chris?color=blue`
-  // ...even though it navigates to yourdomain.com/profile?id=chris?color=blue` const navigateCleanLinkWithParam = () =>
+  // ...it actually shows up as yourdomain.com/@chris in the URL bar. const navigateCleanLinkWithParam = () =>
     navigate({
       routeName: 'user',